 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned.
 ORS Chapter 295 governs the collateralization of Oregon public funds and provides the statutory requirements for the Public Funds Collateralization Program.
 The Public Funds Collateralization Program was created by the Office of the State Treasurer to facilitate bank depository, custodian and public official compliance with ORS 295.
 ORS 295 requires the qualified depository to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
-As of June 2022, the total bank balance was insured by federal depository insurance.
-It is the District's policy to maintain its funds at a financial institution deemed to be a qualified depository by the Office of the State Treasurer.
+As of June 30, 2023, the total bank balances were \$811,627.
+Of these deposits, \$250,000 was covered by federal depository insurance.
+The District maintains its funds at a financial institution deemed to be a qualified depository by the Office of the State Treasurer.
+As a result, the District's remaining deposits in excess of federal deposit insurance are considered by management to be fully collateralized.